Jill Knapp: Vocal Coach

 • How often do you want to come in?

-• Is there an end-date you have in mind (an audition or voice jury, for example), or will these be continuous?
+• Is there an end-date you have in mind (an audition or an event, for example), or will these be continuous lessons?

 • Do you have a certain vocal style you like?